 The Instant Pot is a great kitchen appliance that has taken the world by storm with its ability to cook meals quickly and precisely.
-However some users worry that they might experience blow outs of their Instant Pot during cooking.
+However, some users worry that they might experience blow outs of their Instant Pot during cooking – so can an Instant Pot explode?
 What’s going on there?
 How can you avoid causing an Instant Pot explosion and use this wonderful pressure cooker safely?

 How does an instant pot work?